riveSunder/rivesunder/README.md

 ---

 ### Projects I've been working on recently
+* [CARLE](https://rivesunder.github.io/carle).
+CARLE is an open-ended challenge in complexity from simplicity and creative machine intelligence.
+CARLE stands for Cellular Automata Reinforcement Learning Environment and supports execution of arbitrary Life-like cellular automata rules.
+With vectorization and acceleration on a single GPU, CARLE can execute more than 150,000 CA time steps per second.
 * [Bootstrapping Deep Neuroevolution and Developmental Learning](https://github.com/rivesunder/bevodevo). `bevodevo` is a resource for studying and experimenting with a range of evolutionary and developmental algorithms, currently with an emphasis on episodic reinforcement learning tasks but I hope to include ideas from open-endedness soon.
 * [Differentiable Cellular Automata](https://github.com/rivesunder/dca). `dca` is a project where I explore the confluence of ideas from differentiable programming, neural networks, and cellular automata, along the lines of Distill's thread on [Differentiable Self-Organizing Systems](https://distill.pub/2020/selforg/).
 * [DockRL](https://github.com/rivesunder/dockrl).
 Molecular docking wrapped in a reinforcement learning environment with optimization of the protein-ligand re-docking problem with covariant matrix adaptation evolution strategies.